fsdBiswajit/Allied/README.md

-# Allied
+# Allied (Login form)

 provision is a static responsive website.

 ## Project idea

-Basically, Allied is a w3layout theme.
+Basically, Allied is a w3layout login form.
 I made a clone.
 Write code from scratch.

 ## Feature